 Group Base DN

-The entry in the LDAP directory tree to use as a starting point for group queries.
-See Base DN.
+(Optional) The entry in the LDAP directory tree to use as a starting point for group queries.
+By default, the Base DN is used.

 Enable to use TLS to secure communication between VAST Cluster and the LDAP server.